kimulaco/vscode-aqua-theme/README.md

 ## Installation

-1. Install "Aqua Theme" from Extensions menu
+1. Install "Aqua Theme" from Extensions menu.
 2. Select the desired theme name from "Color Theme" in the command palette.

 ## License